AshikaDevaguptapu/ETLPipelineCovid-NYC/README.md

 2) You need to install all the dependencies inside your container like pip install pandas etc. You can also write a requirements.txt but, as my imports are less, I have gone inside the container and installed all using pip.

-You can find the results of my ETL python code in Airflow in the images attached.
+You can find the results of my ETL python code in Airflow in the images attached respectively in CovidwithAirflow folder.

+## Summary:
+In this application, I have performed ETL to concurrently extract and load county wise data of COVID-19 tests in New York into SqlLite database.
+I have scheduled job to perform this task daily at 9:00 AM using python cron job scheduling and also tried with airflow.